napiMC/NameChanger/README.md

 # NameChanger
 Very simple Minecraft name changer!
-Intended to be used with ChatTriggers which can be downloaded at https://www.chattriggers.com/
+Intended to be used with ChatTriggers https://www.chattriggers.com/

 "/name (Desired Username)" to set a custom Minecraft IGN!